cnr-ibba/BIOINFO-guidelines/docs/nextflow/troubleshooting.rst

 the pipeline that is compatible with your nextflow version.
 You can have information on version on `nf-core pipeline <https://nf-co.re/pipelines>`__ or directly from the GitHub project of `nf-core <https://github.com/nf-core>`__ organization.
-Once you find your desidered version, you have to declare it with the parameter ``-r`` when calling nextflow, for example:
+Once you find your desired version, you have to declare it with the parameter ``-r`` when calling nextflow, for example:

 .. code-block:: bash